Mengenes/Admin-Dashboard/README.md

 Frontend
 Built with TypeScript + Vite + Tailwind CSS

-Connects to Supabase for authentication, backend API for AI generation, and Stripe for payments
+Connects to Supabase for Database, backend API for CRUD operation and Auth

 Backend
 Built with Node.js + Express